gregwhitaker/envopts/README.md

         implementation 'com.github.gregwhitaker:envopts:1.0.0'

 ## Usage
-Simply supply an environment variable named `ENV_OPTS` with a comma-delimited string of system parameters you would like to set on the JVM:
+Simply supply an environment variable named `ENV_OPTS` with a comma-delimited string of system properties you would like to set on the JVM:

     ENV_OPTS=-Dspring.profiles.active='local,dev',-Dlog4j.configurationFile=log4j2.xml